Online Resource Centres

 • Once the resource file is uploaded lecturers can utilise the assessment, tracking, and communication tools provided by the VLE in conjunction with the OUP resources to organize the resources as they choose, e.g. by editing, re-ordering or removing resources.

 Despite some international standards aimed to facilitate the sharing of content between VLEs, content is not recognized and organized in exactly the same way by each different VLE type.
 In order to provide content which requires as little tweaking as possible to get it into a VLE, OUP has created specific files for some of the most popular versions of VLEs.

 The versions provided by OUP on this website are subject to change occasionally over the years, in line with universities' changing usage patterns.
 (In other words, OUP will cease to provide VLE content package files for versions of VLEs that are considered generally to have fallen out of use, and will provide content package files for new versions of VLEs once it is considered their use is sufficiently widespread in the market.)

-VLE content package files published/publishing on this site from September 2007 onwards are provided in the following formats (those published before this date are in slightly different formats):
+VLE content package files published/publishing on this site from 2016 onwards are provided in the following formats (those published before this date may be provided in different formats):

 Blackboard (compatible with versions 6, 7, 8, and 9)

 SCORM (Sharable Content Object Reference Model) 1.2 package